The adventures of an F1 corner marshal

+We have two flag people, who have slightly different tasks.
+The yellow flagger looks down the track, which in our case is towards Turn 20.
+His or her job is to watch for accidents or problems.
+We are responsible for everything from our station until the next station at Turn 20.
+If there is a problem, out comes the waving yellow flag.
 The blue flagger looks up the track towards the entrance to Turn 19.
 The blue flag is the overtake flag, and warns a slower driver that a faster car is about to pass them and is mostly used for cars being lapped by the lead cars in the race.
 In F1 racing, failure to slow for a blue flag can result in a penalty, so the blue flag must be taken seriously.
 In practice it is quite difficult for the flagger to judge the relative speeds of the cars, so throwing the blue flag is an art.

 We have other flags as well.
 The dreaded red flag means that the race has been suspended, and all cars must return to the pits.
 A flag that has red and yellow stripes means that the track ahead is contaminated – usually by oil or debris.
 When the safety car is on the track, we wave a special card with the words “SAFETY CAR” written on it, or just “SC”.
 A white flag at a station like ours means emergency vehicles are on the track.
 In Formula 1, all flags are waved, which is different from other racing series, where a stationary flag has a different meaning from a waving flag.
 The “Meatball” flag (black with a red circle) is waved at a car with a mechanical problem.